Fears for future of Haslemere hospital beds as services 'temporarily paused'

-The League of Friends of Haslemere Hospital held its Annual General Meeting last week amid rising concern over the future of inpatient care at the much-valued community hospital.
+The League of Friends of Haslemere Hospital held its Annual General Meeting last week amid rising concerns over the future of inpatient care at the much-valued community hospital.

+Chairman Mrs Rose Parry, re-elected during the meeting, expressed alarm at the recent suspension of the hospital’s community beds.

 The League is directly involved in the ongoing review, and Parry stressed the need for public consultation.